telerik/ajax-docs/controls/chart/understanding-radchart-ui/the-wizard-data-tab.md

 ## Choose Data Source

 **Choose Data Source** appears on the upper left hand portion of the screen.
-Select from an existing data source or select "<new data source" from the drop down list.
+Select from an existing data source or select "new data source" from the drop down list.
 If you have an existing data source selected, click the **Edit** button to reconfigure the data source in the **Configure Data Source Wizard**.

 ## Group Column